Honors & Awards

-Gebbia’s play led Coach Casey Clausen’s team to a 14-1 record.
-Calabasas captured the Southern Section Division 5 championship, before losing in the Division 2-AA Regional Final to San Diego Madison by a score of 60-53 in overtime.
-Despite the loss, Gebbia shined in the regional final, throwing for 557 yards and seven touchdowns.
+Gebbia led Coach Casey Clausen’s team to a 14-1 record and the the Southern Section Division 5 championship, before a 60-53 loss in the Division 2-AA Regional Final to San Diego Madison in overtime.
+Gebbia shined in the regional final, throwing for 557 yards and seven touchdowns.
 Gebbia’s outstanding play at quarterback helped Calabasas average nearly 450 yards of total offense per game.

 Gebbia quarterbacked the Coyotes to a 14-2 record in his junior season, leading the team to a Southern Section Western Division title.
-Gebbia threw for more than 4,440 yards and 45 touchdowns during his junior campaign, while also rushing for 146 yards and five touchdowns.
+Gebbia threw for 4,435 yards and 45 touchdowns during his junior campaign, while also rushing for 146 yards and five touchdowns.
 Gebbia first started as a sophomore, when he threw for 3,336 yards and 35 touchdowns.

-Gebbia is ranked among the nation’s top quarterback prospects, including a No. 10 ranking among pro-style quarterback in the 247 Composite rankings.
-He is the No. 6 pro-style quarterback according to Rivals.com and No. 12 by ESPN.
-He is listed as the nation’s No. 115 overall prospect by Rivals.com and among the top 25 players in California by multiple recruiting services.
-He was an honorable-mention Parade All-American, and was named as a first-team Medium School all-state pick by Cal-HI Sports.
+Gebbia was ranked among the nation’s top quarterback prospects, including a No. 10 ranking among pro-style quarterbacks in the 247 Composite rankings.
+He was the No. 6 pro-style quarterback according to Rivals.com and No. 12 by ESPN.
+Gebbia was listed as the nation’s No. 115 overall prospect by Rivals.com and among the top 25 players in California.
+He was an honorable-mention Parade All-American and was named a first-team Medium School all-state pick by Cal-HI Sports.

-Gebbia chose Nebraska over Ole Miss, Washington, Washington State and West Virginia, and he was a high school teammate of fellow 2017 newcomer Keyshawn Johnson Jr. at Calabasas High.
+Gebbia chose NU over Ole Miss, Washington, Washington State and West Virginia.
 Gebbia also played basketball in high school.